alexpevzner/sane-airscan/README.md

 Thanks to [openSUSE Build Service](https://build.opensuse.org/), I can provide a pre-built packages for many popular Linux distros.

+Though it is possible to install packages manually, this is suggested to add my repo to your system package manager.
+At this case you will receive upgdades automatically.

 Currently, the following distros are supported: **Debian** (9.0 and 10), **Fedora** (29, 30 and 31), **openSUSE** (Leap and Tumbleweed), **Ubuntu** (18.04, 19.04 and 19.10).
 If your distro is not listed,